On behalf of the Student of Engagement and the Student Engagement Coordinators at

 Benefits of Being a Recognized Student Organization (RSO)

-- Advertising – RSO’s may post flyers on campus to promote your organization and events.
+- Advertising – RSO’s may submit their flyers to the campus Digital Corkboards to promote your organization or event.

 - Hosting Events – RSO’s have the privilege of sponsoring displays, speakers and educational